OKULLO/Data-Structure-Algorithms/Big_O_Notations.md

 where
 ```
 O is big Notation
-n is number of operations
+n is number of operations( your algorithms)

 ```